-(9) Standard 6: Candidates demonstrate the ability to use foundational knowledge of the field and their professional, ethical principles and practice standards to inform their special education practice, to engage in life-long learning, and to advance the profession.
+(9) Standard 6: Candidates demonstrate the ability to use foundational knowledge of the field and the their professional Ethical Principles and Practice Standards to inform special education practice, to engage in lifelong learning, and to advance the profession.

 (10) Standard 7: Candidates demonstrate the ability to collaborate with families, other educators, related service providers, individuals with exceptionalities, and personnel from community agencies in culturally responsive ways to address the needs of individuals with exceptionalities across a range of learning experiences.
+Stat.
+Auth.: ORS 342

 Stats.
 Implemented: ORS 342.120 - 342.430; 342.455-342.495 & 342.553 Hist.: TSPC 13-2015(Temp), f.
 11-13-15, cert. ef.
-1-1-16 thru 6-28-16; TSPC 1-2016, f. & cert. ef.
-2-10-16; TSPC 4-2016(Temp), f.
-8-31-16, cert. ef.
-9-1-16 thru 2-27-17
+1-1-16 thru 6-28-16